 People who are part of a research group are automatically retrieved from LUCAT.
 If a person does not appear, please contact your human resources administrator.

 A project is a time-bound and delimited research activity.
 There are various types of projects, such as doctoral thesis projects, research projects and network projects.
 When you have received a grant and a contract, your LUCRIS publicist will ask you whether you want help to create a project in LUCRIS.
 You can also create the project yourself.

-Your personal web page is called your person profile in the research portal.
-To avoid duplicate pages, we have moved all the pages relating to research staff to the research portal.
+Your personal web page is called your personal profile in the research portal.
+To avoid duplicate pages, all the pages relating to the research staff are in the research portal.
 You enter the text and images on your personal profile page yourself.

 Or research outputs as they are referred to in the research portal.
 A few times a month, the University Library imports recently published material from Scopus.
 You can add your missing publications yourself.
-If you need help or have any questions regarding publications, please contact the Biology library.
+If you need help or have any questions regarding publications, please contact the Biology library (external website).

 Email: servicedesk [at] lu [dot] se